 These cute DIY lavender sachets use printed fabric which I’ve done myself, at home.
 Check out this tutorial if you want to learn how to print your own fabric.
-I’ve also made my own design for these lavender sachets and the design is a free download for my email newsletter subscribers or you can purchase it here if you don’t want to join the newsletter.
+I’ve also made my own design for these lavender sachets and the design is available for purchase here.

 - fabric scraps